 Everyone needs an AI guy.

-Based in Austin.
-We answer the phone.
-We meet in person.
-We turn the camera on.
+• Based in Austin.
+I answer the phone.
+I meet in person.
+I turn the camera on.

 Most of what you’re hearing is noise on top of noise.
 Here’s the actual map.